winne27/fhem.js/README.md

 Run server.js of this package as a node.js service.

-On client side you need socket.io (tested with diverent browsers and with Android Java).
+On client side you need socket.io (tested with diverent browsers and with Android Java using java class [com.github.nkzawa.socketio.client](https://github.com/nkzawa/socket.io-client.java) for realizing a websocket connection.).

 On client you can fire the following requests: